OwenB23/OwenB23/README.md

 [![Linkedin](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/Owen-Bond)

-:school: BS in communication from East Carolina University and recent graduate of the Tech Academy's Front End Web Development Bootcamp</br>
+:school: BS in communication from East Carolina University and recent graduate of the Tech Academy's Web Development Bootcamp</br>
 :fountain_pen: I have a passion for designing and creating "all things" that live on the internet.</br>
 :video_game: I'm an avid gamer, facinated with the incredibly complex code necessary for all the polygons, shadows, and textures the user sees on the screen.</br>
 🏀 Fun fact: I love to play basketball</br>